jupyter/roadmap/migration-to-python-3-only.md

 IPython and ipykernel rely on a few dependencies maintained by the same groups of people, in particular: `ipykernel`, `traitlets`, and `ipython_genutils`.
-In order to provide LTS support for IPython, the IPython team, will provide patches for the packages requires by IPython 5.x at the condition that they affect the behavior of IPython.
-Otherwise the normal rules apply, where only the stable version of these software is supported, without guaranties of timeline.
+In order to provide LTS support for IPython, the IPython team will provide patches for the packages required by IPython 5.x if they affect the behavior of IPython.
+Otherwise the normal rules apply, where only the stable version of these software is supported,.

 ### Source distribution installation.